Freedom of Information operations

 Tel: (08) 6552 5591

-Application forms are available on this website or by contacting the Manager, Freedom of Information.
+FOI Application form available on this website or by contacting the Manager, Freedom of Information.

 Processing of applications

 The Department's FOI Unit is responsible for the administration and processing of FOI applications within the agency.
 The FOI Unit will liaise with the Department's designated decision makers/internal reviewers to facilitate the processing of all applications in accordance with the FOI Act.

 The FOI Unit is the initial contact point for members of the community, applicants, third parties, the Office of Information Commissioner and other public sector agencies for all FOI related matters.